seL4/docs/processes/rfc-process.md

 # seL4 Request for Comments (RFC) Process

-We have introduced
+We have introduced the request for comments (RFC) process for the following
-the request for comments (RFC) process for the following reasons:
+reasons:

-- to allow the us to discuss design changes in a manner transparent to the community,
+- to allow the community to discuss design changes in seL4,
-- to gather valuable feedback from the community on changes we are considering,
+- to gather valuable feedback from the community on changes the Foundation is considering,
 - to allow members of the seL4 community to get support and approval to propose and implement their own changes